9 killed, including 3 kids, at video game arcade in Mexico

 The attackers were apparently searching for specific targets, but then opened fire indiscriminately on customers.
 Two of the victims were aged 17 and 18.

+Over the weekend, investigators also found the decomposed bodies of 11 people in clandestine graves in Uruapan.

+Prosecutors said they were investigating a missing person case when they received a tip about the clandestine burial pits.

-The attack occurred Monday in the city of Uruapan, where gunmen attacked a municipal police patrol on Friday, killing one officer and wounding two others.
+And on Friday in Uruapan, gunmen attacked a municipal police patrol, killing one officer and wounding two others.

+That attack may have been retaliation for the Friday arrest of a Viagras gang leader who has been implicated in 19 murders.

 Turf wars between the Jalisco and Viagras drug cartels, as well as predecessors, have bloodied the city for several years.